The EU Regulates Medical Laboratories – Are Laboratory Developed Tests Still Allowed?

 3. Legal requirements

-Putting in vitro diagnostic medical devices from own production into service is currently only permitted according to section 12 of the MPG if the essential requirements of EU Directive 98/79/EC on In Vitro Diagnostic Medical Devices (IVDD) have been met.
-This means that if you offer an LDT, you must comply with Annex I of the IVDD.
+Putting in-house IVD into service was only permitted according to section 12 of the MPG if the essential requirements of EU Directive 98/79/EC on In Vitro Diagnostic Medical Devices (IVDD) have been met.
+This means that if you have already offered an LDT before May 26, 2022, you must comply with Annex I of the IVDD.

 Medical laboratories also have to comply with the “Richtlinie der Bundesärztekammer zur Qualitätssicherung laboratoriumsmedizinischer Untersuchungen” the Rili-BÄK for short.
 This is established in the Medizinprodukte-Betreiberverordnung (MPBetreibV).
-Alternatively, a lot of laboratories can be accredited according to the international standard ISO 15189.
+This has not changed since the IVDR came into force.

 Careful!

-1. The manufacture and use of the devices occur under appropriate quality management systems.
+2. The manufacture and use of the devices occurs under appropriate quality management systems.

 • Neither Rili-BÄK nor ISO 15189 establish requirements for the development and manufacture of IVD devices.
 They also only provide incomplete specifications for the validation of these devices.
 As a result, it can be concluded that the requirements of section 7 of ISO 13485 apply.